QuEnTiNtA/Project2/static_augmentation/README.md

 # Static augmentation

+## Step to run the run.py
+To run the run.py file, go to the trained_model folder and unzip the best_model3.zip file.
+It was too big to be pushed as a whole.

+Run all the cells to generate the output masks for the prediction.

+## Layout of the folders

+`data` : Contains all the input data from the dataset

+`experiments` : Contains the experiment files that contain the experiments made

+`predict_mask` : Contains the results of the predictions

+`result_exp` : Contains the results from the experiences

+`submission` : Contains submission files for aicrowd

+`trained_model` : Contains the models trained, stored to be used to generate masks

+`utils` : Contains helper functions for the project

 ## Data augmentation
 For the data augmentation, we implemented a transformer for the data with a combination of the following transformations :
 - Resize image : resize the image to dimension of 600 X 600